daniehuuu/daniehuuu.github.io/README.md

  - [ ] Drawing the minimun cut.
  - [ ] Handle the graph as a data structure
  - [ ] Follow the colorset procedure of the "bosquejo"
+ - [ ] Add a button for a direct maximun flow calculation.